An Introduction to Geometric Topology: Geometrisation

 If $a=b=c=0$, pick any ideal triangle.
-Ideal triangles are indeed unique up to isometry: use the half-space model and recall that $\PSLR$ acts transitively on the ordered triples of points in $\partial \matH^2$. \end{proof} The most degenerate case is so important that we single it out. \begin{cor} Ideal triangles in $\matH^2$ are all isometric. \end{cor}
+Ideal triangles are indeed unique up to isometry: use the half-space model and recall that $\PSLR$ acts transitively on the ordered triples of points in $\partial \matH^2$. \end{proof} The most degenerate case is so important that we single it out. \begin{cor} All the ideal triangles in $\matH^2$ are isometric. \end{cor}

-By gluing two identical (possibly degenerate) hexagons along alternate sides as in Fig.~\ref{pantalone:fig} we construct a (possibly degenerate) hyperbolic pair-of-pants whose geodesic boundary consists of three simple closed geodesics of length $2a$, $2b$, and $2c$.
+By gluing two identical (possibly degenerate) hexagons along alternate sides as in Figure \ref{pantalone:fig} we construct a (possibly degenerate) hyperbolic pair-of-pants whose geodesic boundary consists of three simple closed geodesics of length $2a$, $2b$, and $2c$.

 \begin{proof}[Proof of Proposition \ref{pantaloni:prop}] We have proved the existence of a geodesic pairs-of-pants with any parameters $a,b,c\geqslant 0$, and we now turn to its uniqueness.
 Let $P$ be a pair-of-pants with geodesic boundary curves $C_1, C_2, C_3$ of length $a, b, c>0$.